mszegedy/plea/story/ch-1.md

 But though her gaze was fixed that night on the matchbox house in the hills of Keleykh, though she could not possibly have misheard his desperate entreaty, the new year found him in a hospital bed, rather than the Moon-Mother's frozen embrace.
 His sleeves had been cut away with fabric scissors and replaced with gauze, but the rest of his clothing remained intact, soaked through with at least three individual strata of bloodstains.
 Where his skin wasn't stained yellow with iodine, or caked with dry blood, or broken by new scar tissue and sutures, it was nearly translucent quartz sand, detailed with even starker white criss-crosses.
 His jeans, out of great sympathy for his skin, were in a similar condition, but his oversized hoodie remained far more loyal to its job of hiding everything and anything at all interesting about him in a sea of black, even despite its newly sleeveless nature.

 Keleykh General Hospital was a reasonably competent establishment, but being located in a remote big city, their emergency ward was overburdened and understaffed.
-Alexey Pankratyevich Balandin was lucky to have a bed, and admitted to himself that it was a comfortable place to wake up to another day of continuing to have to live his life.
+Alexey Pankratyevitch Balandin was lucky to have a bed, and admitted to himself that it was a comfortable place to wake up to another day of continuing to have to live his life.

 He tried sitting up.
 He didn't feel completely awake yet, but he already felt his attention and willpower being sapped by unwelcome sensations from his arms.
 He bore the pain with some pride; it was what he had been going for, after all, and he refused to feel sorry for it.
 But they were much more itchy than painful, especially where the gauze had clotted to the _inside_ of a wound, and that was just terrible.
 And underneath the smell of iodine and alcohol, he could smell rotting blood, which brought back more than a few unpleasant memories.
 His head swam a little.
 He considered going back to sleep.